Father David Soderlund

 Assigned as follows:

-Summary of Abuse Allegations against Father David Soderlund:
+Summary of Sexual Abuse Allegations against Fr.
+David Soderlund:

 THE FIRST THREE BOYS

-According to the grand jury report, the Diocese of Allentown received three separate complaints about David Soderlund’s misconduct with children in 1980.
+Fr.
+David Soderlund was ordained a priest in 1965, who served in multiple parishes in the Diocese of Allentown.
+According to the the 2018 PA Grand Jury report, the Diocese of Allentown received three separate complaints about David Soderlund’s misconduct with children in 1980.
 The allegations included three different boys, aged 12 to 13, according to the grand jury’s summary of documents reviewed.
 As part of the investigation, Diocese of Allentown officials reviewed several photo albums containing photos of Soderlund engaging in sexual activity with the boys.
-After several months of investigation, Soderlund admitted to Diocese of Allentown officials that he engaged in sexual activity with the three boys.
+After several months of investigation, Soderlund admitted that he engaged in sexual activity with the three boys.

 According to the grand jury report, Soderlund often and regularly abused boys at a trailer he kept near the Appalachian Trial Sites, and that he threatened to kill or otherwise harm at least one of the boys if he did not submit to the sexual contact.
 Soderlund was removed from ministry and sent to St. John Vianney, a notorious treatment facility used by the Diocese of Allentown to treat pedophile priests.
 His whereabouts for the next two years (including after he left the treatment facility) are not listed in the grand jury report.